Hardik500/Real-Character.AI/README.md

-# AI Social App Frontend
+# Real-Character.AI

 A modern React Native app for interacting with AI-generated personalities based on real user conversations.
-This frontend connects to the [AI Social App Backend](https://github.com/Hardik500/ai-social-app-backend) to provide a chat experience where you can converse with simulated personalities derived from Slack, WhatsApp, and other platforms.
+This frontend connects to the [AI Social App Backend](https://github.com/Hardik500/real-character-ai-backend) to provide a chat experience where you can converse with simulated personalities derived from Slack, WhatsApp, and other platforms.

 ---